Home

 Lhasa Apso

 The thick, non shedding coat of the Lhasa apso is very high maintenance and requires frequent brushing, clipping, trimming, etc. to keep from becoming matted.
-Regular attention should also be given to nails, teeth, ears and pads
+Regular attention should also be given to nails, teeth, ears and pads.

 Maltese